Monitoring and managing the first stage of labour

-If the fetal head is 4/5 or more above the pelvic brim (the pelvic inlet), and the cervix is 6 cm or more dilated, it is safer to carefully rupture the membranes than to allow them to rupture spontaneously.
+If the fetal head is 4/5 or more above the pelvic brim, and the cervix is 6 cm or more dilated, it is safer to carefully rupture the membranes than to allow them to rupture spontaneously.
 This will reduce the risk of cord prolapse.

-3-20 What should you do if a woman ruptures her membranes spontaneously during labour?
+3-20 What should you do if a patient ruptures her membranes spontaneously during labour?

-- If the fetal head is 4/5 or more palpable above the pelvic brim, or if there is a breech presentation, the woman is at high risk for a cord prolapse.
+- If the fetal head is 4/5 or more palpable above the pelvic inlet, or if there is a breech presentation, the patient is at high risk for a cord prolapse.
 A sterile vaginal examination must, therefore, be done to rule out this possibility.

-- If the fetal head is 3/5 or less palpable above the pelvic brim, it is highly unlikely that a cord prolapse might happen.
-However, the fetal heart must be auscultated to rule out the possibility of fetal distress due to cord compression.
+- If the fetal head is 3/5 or less palpable above the pelvic inlet, it is highly unlikely that a cord prolapse might happen.
+However, the fetal heart must be monitored to rule out the possibility of fetal distress due to cord compression.

-3-21 What are the advantages of rupturing a woman’s membranes?
+3-21 What are the advantages of rupturing a patient’s membranes?